Why our lender rates are increasing

 However, in order for us to break new ground in this manner, we need a little bit of help from investors like you.
 Fortunately, the gains are mutually beneficial.
 Not only will you reap the rewards of our tremendous five-year returns, but your money will also be matched with creditworthy borrowers in just a few days (given the current shorter lending queue), so your money will start working for you almost immediately – and enable you to stay one step ahead of inflation (currently 2.9 per cent).

 Of course, it's important to remember that peer-to-peer lending is not a savings product.
 Capital is at risk, and not protected by the Financial Services Compensation Scheme.
-In order to help mitigate these risks, we developed the Lending Works Shield; a threefold lender protection model which includes a unique insurance that covers some of the key reasons for borrowers defaulting, and a reserve fund to cover missed loan repayments.
+In order to help mitigate these risks, we developed the Lending Works Shield; a lender protection model which includes a contingency fund to cover missed loan repayments.

 Seize the day - grow your money with us